lbl-srg/ctrl-flow-dev/server/README.md

 - The starting point is the request input, which should be used to dictate which parts of the LaTeX template are shown/hidden as well as whatever aspects of the Control Sequence Document are meant to be dynamic.
 - This input is processed in the `writeLatexFile` function.
 The function generates a dated `.tex` file (e.g., `sequence-2022-07-28T20:07:15.746Z.tex`) in `/output-documents`.
 This file contains LaTeX commands that can then be used in the `template.tex` file to work as expected.
 These commands are essentially variables that return a string but the logic or the nature of these commands can be customized by developers as needed.
 If the shape or the properties of the request input object changes, developers should most likely edit the commands defined in the [raw template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/raw) to reflect the change.
 The created `.tex` file includes a `\input` command at the end that injects the `template.tex` file to this `.tex` file.
 Since LaTeX files are not dynamic by nature, creating an additional `.tex` file on the fly is necessary to accomodate for input.
 - Once the `.tex` file is written, the `convertToDOCX` function summons [Pandoc](https://pandoc.org/MANUAL.html) as an external process to convert the LaTeX file to a Microsoft Word Document.
 Pandoc uses the `source-styles.docx` reference document to customize the styles available in the Control Sequence Document.
 Pandoc also auto-magically generates a table of contents dynamically based on the [various sections found in the LaTeX template](https://www.overleaf.com/learn/latex/Sections_and_chapters#Document_sectioning).
-- Finally, `getConvertedDocument` serves the Control Sequence Document that was generated (if any).
+- Finally, the `getConvertedDocument` function serves the Control Sequence Document that was generated (if any).

 ### Editing the LaTeX template

+#### Graphic user interfaces

 You may edit and compile the `template.tex` files using a graphic user interface (GUI) like [Texmaker LaTeX editor](https://www.xm1math.net/texmaker/download.html).
 Texmaker requires to install a [Tex distribution](https://www.latex-project.org/get/) on your machine in order to compile your `.tex` documents.

 A GUI made for the purpose of editing LaTeX files can provide valuable niceties.
-However, you will need to re-create the environment that the backend is using in order to make sure that the results you see are consistent with the results from the backend, so be wary.
+However, you will need to re-create the environment that the backend is using in order to make sure that the results you see are consistent with the results from the backend.

 Furthermore, the backend takes into account request input by creating a `.tex` file dynamically that `/input`s the `template.tex` file.
-If you're working with `template.tex` directly, you might need to add these commands by hand in the template to try out their behavior when they return a particular value.
+When you're editing the `template.tex` directly, you might need to add these commands by hand in the template to try out their behavior when they return a particular value.

 Similarly, LaTeX editors with a GUI typically output PDF files.
 You might need to configure your editor to use Pandoc as summoned by the backend to ensure that the compiled Microsoft Word document looks like what the backend produces.